takahirom/roborazzi/README.md

 import org.junit.runner.RunWith
 import org.robolectric.annotation.GraphicsMode

-...
-import com . github . takahirom . roborazzi . captureRoboImage
+// All you need to do is use the captureRoboImage function in the test! import com.github.takahirom.roborazzi.captureRoboImage

 // Tips: You can use Robolectric while using AndroidJUnit4
 @RunWith(AndroidJUnit4::class)
 // Enable Robolectric Native Graphics (RNG)
 @GraphicsMode(GraphicsMode.Mode.NATIVE)
 class ManualTest {
     @get:Rule
     val composeTestRule = createAndroidComposeRule<MainActivity>()